Sensitivity analysis for HJB equations with an application to coupled backward-forward systems: An application to mean field games

+In this section, we apply the sensitivity results in Theorem \ref{Sensitivity 2} to a mean field games model and to provide verifiable conditions for the feedback regularity condition.

+Consider a continuous time dynamic game with a continuum of players and a terminal time $T>0$.
+By saying a continuum of players, we mean that all players are identical so the game is symmetric with respect to permutation of the players.
+Choose one of the players and call it the {\it reference player}.

+Take $\S=(\C^2)^*$ as the dual Banach space of $\C^2$ and $\M= \P(\R^d)$.
+Let $\mu_t\in \P(\R^d)$ denote the probability distribution of the continuum of players in the state space $\R^d$ at the time $t$ and $\{\mu_t\in \P(\R^d):t\in[0,T]\}$ denote the (probability distribution) {\it measure flow}.
+The controlled state dynamics of the reference player is modelled by a controlled stochastic process $(X_t:t\in[0,T])$ associated to the family of operators $A$ in \eqref{A}.
+At each time $t\in[0,T]$, the reference player knows only his own position $X_t$ and the distribution of the continuum of players $\mu_t\in \P(\R^d)$. \begin{remark} For a better understanding of the stochastic process $(X_t: t\in [0,T])$, one may think that the controlled dynamics is described by a stochastic differential equation.
+For a very particular case of our model, set $L[t,\mu]= \frac{1}{2}(\sigma\nabla,\nabla)$ with a constant $\sigma$, i.e. the operator $L[t,\mu]$ generates a Brownian motion $\{\sigma W_t: t\geq 0\}$.
+Then one can write a stochastic differential equation corresponding to the generator \eqref{fellergeneratorwithdriftcont} as

-By choosing $t_0$ small enough, it follows that the mapping $\Psi$ is a contraction in $C_{V^T}^T([0,T], \C^1)$ for time $t\in [T-t_0, T]$.
-Consequently, by the contraction mapping principle, $\Psi$ has a unique fixed point for $t\in [T-t_0, T]$.
-The well-posedness on the whole interval $[0,T]$ is proved, as usual, by iterations. \ In fact, this is exactly the case which was considered in the initial work on the mean field games \cite{HMC05, HCM3, HCM07, LL2007}.
+In fact, this is exactly the case which was considered in the initial work on the mean field games \cite{HMC05, HCM3, HCM07, LL2007}.
 In our framework, this controlled dynamics of each player is extended to an arbitrary Markov process with a generator \eqref{fellergeneratorwithdriftcont} depending on a probability measures $\mu$. \end{remark}